 ALSC Bylaws state:

 Sec.
-2. The Nominating Committee shall prepare a slate to consist of: two (2) candidates for every anticipated Board vacancy (The Board shall consist of thirteen members: president, vice-president (president-elect); immediate past-president, division councilor, fiscal officer, new to ALSC director and seven directors-at-large).
+2. The Nominating and Leadership Development Committee shall prepare a slate to consist of: two (2) candidates for every anticipated Board vacancy (The Board shall consist of thirteen members: president, vice-president (president-elect); immediate past-president, division councilor, fiscal officer, new to ALSC director and seven directors-at-large).
 In years when multiple director-at-large vacancies are anticipated the slate shall include twice as many candidates as there are slots; sixteen (16) candidates for eight (8) Newbery Awards Committee members-at-large; sixteen (16) members for eight (8) Caldecott Awards Committee members-at-large; ten (10) candidates for five (5) Sibert Awards Committee members-at-large; six (6) candidates for three(3) Laura Ingalls Wilder Award Committee members-at-large every other year; and candidates to fill vacancies as approved in Article V, Sec.
 3 of these Bylaws.
 The Nominating Committee will report the slate of candidates to the ALSC Executive Committee in writing by October 1, for the Fall Division Leadership Meeting in the year of the Nominating Committee’s appointment.

-The nominating committee should:
+The nominating and leadership development committee should:

 - Follow the ALA elections calendar

-- Consult the ALSC Bylaws
+- Consult the ALSC Bylaws and other supporting documentation

 - Select candidates to stand for office who will take leadership responsibility seriously and are able to attend the Midwinter Meetings and Annual Conference for three consecutive years.